Reid Gardner Generating Station

+Approximately 6 acres of the site have since been redeveloped into the 220MW/440MWh Reid Gardner Battery Energy Storage System.
+The new facility is a battery energy storage system (BESS) utilizing lithium-ion batteries manufactured by BYD Official ribbon cutting for the new facility took place on April 25, 2024.

 Controversy

 Due to its location adjacent to the Moapa Band of Paiute Indians reservation and one of their communities, the plant had long been a concern over the health effects on the nearby residents.
 As a result of several agreements to improve the air quality around the plant, the upgraded plant was ranked as one of the 10 cleanest coal plants in the US.

 Concerns have also been expressed over particulates in the air as the plant can be upwind of the Grand Canyon and Bryce Canyon.
 Both of these canyons are Class I areas which place limits on the amount of haze allowed.

-Greenhouse Gas Emissions
+Greenhouse gas emissions

 Reid Gardner Station was a major emitter of carbon dioxide, the main greenhouse gas contributing to global warming.
 California's Department of Water Resources is planning to sell its stake in the plant, and purchase less carbon-intensive electricity as a part of its overall plan to reduce emissions mandated by California law (AB32, the Global Warming Solutions Act of 2006):